CiscoDevNet/terraform-provider-dcnm/website/docs/r/interface.html.markdown

 * `mode` - (Optional) mode for the port-channel interface.
 Allowed values are "on", "active" and "passive".
 * `bpdu_guard_flag` - (Optional) BPDU flag for the port-channel interface.
 Allowed values are "true", "false" and "no".
 * `port_fast_flag` - (Optional) port type fast flag for the port-channel interface.
-* `mtu` - (Optional) mtu for the port-channel interface.
+* `mtu` - (Optional) MTU for the port-channel interface.
 Allowed values are "jumbo" and "default".
 * `allowed_vlans` - (Optional) allowed vlans for the port-channel interface.
-Allowed values are "none", "all" or vlan ranges(1-200,500-2000,3000)
+Allowed values are "none", "all" or VLAN ranges(1-200,500-2000,3000)
 * `configuration` - (Optional) configuration for the port-channel interface.
 * `description` - (Optional) description for the port-channel interface.